All Products

 Step 1: Preparations

-2. Access authorization:
+2. Access Authorization:

-Step 2: Create and configure a synchronization task
+Step 2: Create and Configure a Synchronization Task

 1. Log on to the Data Transmission Service (DTS) console.

 2. In the navigation pane on the left, click Data Synchronization.
-In the upper-left corner of the page, select the region where the data synchronization instance is located.
+In the upper-left corner of the page, select the region where the synchronization instance is located.

-2. Configure the source and destination databases:
+2. Configure the source and destination database information:

 Source Database